Andy9822/compiler/README.md

 ## Running the tests

-To test, you can use ```make test```.
+The project is divided in parts, so each part folder contains a specific stage of the compiler.
 Each part has a different set of tests.
-You can just get into the part specific folder and run the command.
+To test, you can use ```make test```.

 ## Parts